faikmermer/Event-Management-System/README.md

 # Event-Management-System

-It is a secure, scalable RESTful API project for managing events and participants using Authentication and Authorization techniques and
-Asynchronous Programming in Node.js.
-The API will allow users to register for events, organize events, manage event details and perform asynchronous tasks such as sending confirmation emails or generating event reports.
+This project is a RESTful API project to manage events and participants using Authentication and Authorisation techniques and Asynchronous Programming in Node.js.
+The API allows users to register for events, organize events, manage event details, and perform asynchronous tasks such as sending confirmation emails or generating event reports.

 ## Installation
 1. Make sure you have Node.js installed.
 (To download Node.js: [Node.js Official Site](https://nodejs.org))